 While at the BBC he launched Radio 5 live, BBC News 24, BBC News Online and BBC Parliament.
 He was appointed a CBE in 2005 and in 2010 was created a life peer with the title Baron Hall of Birkenhead.
 He sits on the Crossbenches in the House of Lords.

-You can read the oration for Lord Hall of Birkenhead presented by Roger Phillips here
+Read the oration for Lord Hall of Birkenhead.

 For outstanding contribution to charity services in Liverpool and across the North West